microdotblog/theme-default/README.md

 # The Cards theme for Micro.blog

 Cards is a simple and lightweight theme for Micro.blog.

 - Posts are styled as "Cards,” hence the theme name.
 - Optimized for performance, accessibility, and SEO.
 - Compatible with other plugins.
 - Easily change the theme colors from your plugin settings.
 - A toggle to allow visitors to toggle between light and dark mode.
 - An option to enable Reading Time on posts greater than 1 minute long.
+- An option to truncate posts on the home page and list pages.
+- Shows the post categories as links on the post page.

 !["Card Theme Samples"](https://raw.githubusercontent.com/ericgregorich/micro-blog-cards-theme/master/screenshot.png)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M0DLOZR)

 ## Support

 Email me from this [form](https://ericgregorich.com/email/) if you have any issues.
 I'll help the best I can.

 ## Change Log

 - 2023-01-01 v1.1.6 Now showing the category on post pages.
 Added option to truncate long post on home and list pages.
 - 2022-12-16 v1.1.5 Added support to show Read Later time for posts greater than 1 minute.
 - 2022-12-11 v1.1.4 Built in support for @Sod's Conversation and Reply by Email plugins.
 Just install and configure the plugin and it will automatically appear below your posts!